College of Arts and Sciences Writing Support Measures

 - 4x4i: A faculty writing design support program that invites departments to propose groups of up to four faculty to join with as many as three other departments (thus four total) to work together on designing (or redesigning) writing assignments that will have success with all students, native English speaking and non-native English speaking, with particular emphasis on working with international students.
 The 4x4i will meet four to five times over Winter and Spring quarters.
 For more information, contact John Webster at email@example.com.

-- Multilingual Writing Design Learning Community: Sponsored by the Center for Teaching and Learning, learning communities are groups of 6-12 people who meet weekly for one quarter to discuss a particular teaching and learning topic.
-During Spring quarter, the Center will sponsor a learning community focused on design and management of writing assignments in a range of classroom environments, with added emphasis on working with international students.
-For information, see the CTL Learning Communities page.
+- Multilingual Writing Learning Communities: Sponsored by the Center for Teaching and Learning, learning communities are groups of 6-12 people who meet weekly for one quarter to discuss a particular teaching and learning topic.
+The CTL frequently sponsors a learning communities and other events focused on design and management of writing assignments in a range of classroom environments, with added emphasis on working with international students.
+For information, see the CTL Learning Communities and Calendar of Events pages.

 - Departmental Seminars: Designed in collaboration with specific departments and led by faculty members of the College of Arts and Sciences Writing Program, we will provide departmental seminars/workshops to address discipline-specific issues in the design and management of writing assignments in upper division as well as lower division classes.
 For more information, contact John Webster at firstname.lastname@example.org.